danielhfingal/Ymir/README.md

 - Self-funding: every new site pays for 3,700 new humans

 What running Ymir does for YOU personally
 Your Powerwalls → Start earning from MIBEL arbitrage (silent background) Your X timeline → Becomes cleaner, bots vanish into Valhalla!
-Your reputation      →  You become the guy who feeds bots to the World Tree
+Your reputation → You become the guy who banished bots to eternity

 git clone https://github.com/danielhfingal/Ymir.git
 cd Ymir